-In this work, we the simplest possible kinetic theory that is consistent with microscopic reversibility and whose coarse-grained description can display a sign flip of the coefficient $\alpha$ which hints at a flocking transition.
-The property of microscopic reversibility as well as that the particles do not have a constant velocity magnitude make this model fundamentally different from the seminal Vicsek model as well as any other microscopic model for flocking.
-In particular, our model treats birds and air as hard spheres which can undergo reactive collisions, so that flocking is emergent and not a consequence of the selfpropulsion of the particles considered at microscopic level.
-In this work we limited ourselves to computing only the coefficient $\alpha $.
-The reason why only the coefficient $\alpha $ is computed is twofold. \begin{enumerate} \item To compute the other terms in \eqref{eq:tonertuequations}, in particular the gradient corrections but also $\beta $, will be a complicated endeavor that likely requires some approximation scheme. \item As was argued in the introduction, it is really the $\alpha$-coefficient that drives the flocking transition, as this is the term which incorporates both the role of the air as well as the activity of bird flocks \end{enumerate} Despite that this work does not achieve the goal of fully deriving all coefficients of \eqref{eq:tonertuequations} from a microscopically reversible model, the microscopic model offers several features which are novel in the context of kinetic theory for flocking: \begin{itemize} \item An arrow of time emerges due to the assumption of molecular chaos \item A conserved total energy and momentum exists \item $\mathbf{u}_0$ is invariant under Galilean boosts \item There exists an $H$-functional whose evolution decays towards zero in absence of a chemostat \item Sufficiently turning on the chemostat allows for velocity growth \item The Maxwell-Boltzmann distribution of particles represents noise play the role of noise with the noise magnitude set by temperature \item Alignment of bird particles is maintained by nonreactive bird-bird collisions \end{itemize} All of these advantages are related to that the microscopic model we formulate is one that is based on passive particles that have the ability to undergo chemical reactions so that a chemostat can be turned on.
+We limited ourselves to computing only one coefficient in the Toner-Tu equations of \eqref{eq:tonertuequations}, which is the coefficient $\alpha $.
+The reason why only the coefficient $\alpha $ is computed is twofold. \begin{enumerate} \item To compute the other terms in \eqref{eq:tonertuequations}, in particular the gradient corrections but also $\beta $, will be a complicated endeavor that likely requires some approximation scheme. \item As was argued in the introduction, it is really the $\alpha$-coefficient that drives the flocking transition, as this is the term which incorporates both the role of the air as well as the activity of bird flocks \end{enumerate} Despite that this work does not achieve the goal of fully deriving all coefficients of \eqref{eq:tonertuequations} from a microscopically reversible model, the microscopic model offers several features which are novel in the context of kinetic theory for flocking: \begin{itemize} \item An arrow of time arises due to the assumption of molecular chaos \item A conserved total energy and momentum exists \item $\mathbf{u}_0$ is invariant under Galilean boosts \item There exists an $H$-functional whose evolution decays towards zero in the absence of a chemostat \item Sufficiently turning on the chemostat allows for velocity growth \item The width of the Maxwell-Boltzmann distribution represents noise with the noise magnitude set by temperature \item Alignment of bird particles is maintained by nonreactive bird-bird collisions \end{itemize} All of these advantages are related to that the microscopic model we formulate is one that is based on passive particles that have the ability to undergo chemical reactions so that a chemostat can be turned on.